More about the Eclipse - Eclipse

 Wondering how (and when) the Eclipse will affect you?

-What exactly is a solar eclipse?
+What exactly is an annular solar eclipse?

 The video below explains what an annular eclipse is, why it happens, and how it creates a "ring of fire" in the sky.

 This video from the Fiske Planetarium outlines the differences between the two upcoming eclipses, discusses best practices for viewing the eclipse, and prepares audience members to have an amazing experience on eclipse day!

 How do eclipses help us understand the Sun?